-Stop by the Gilroy Welcome Center for travel tips and great gifts
+Stop by the California Welcome Center Gilroy for travel tips and great gifts

-Start your trip to Gilroy with a stop at the Gilroy Welcome Center (at Gilroy Premium Outlets) to get maps, coupons, and helpful tips—along with an assortment of fun Gilroy gifts and souvenirs.
+Start your trip to Gilroy with a stop at the California Welcome Center Gilroy (at Gilroy Premium Outlets) to get maps, coupons, and helpful tips—along with an assortment of fun Gilroy gifts and souvenirs.

 Get beanboozled at the Jelly Belly Factory Store

 Visit the sweetest store at Gilroy Premium Outlets to find great gifts, save big on “belly flops,” and sample the latest Jelly Belly flavors!

 The Water Oasis play area at Gilroy Gardens has giant flowers that shower, frogs that squirt, and water, water everywhere.
 Make sure to splash around in 2020!